 6. If You’re Searching For Adventure, Go To Groupon First

 I admit, I rarely use Groupon.
 But really, that’s because I’m both a PhD student and a bit of a hermit.
 If you’ve moved somewhere new for your college years, or you’ve lived somewhere for years and have just never explored it, Groupon can be a great way to afford some local (or not so local) adventures.
 While this site offers deals on restaurants, electronics, and other goods, what I like about it the most is the offers for discounted experiences like water parks or laser tag or painting classes.
-So, if you’ve made some new friends in your dorm or just want to experience something different from you’re usual semester routine, see if there’s anything on this site that strikes your fancy before spending too much money on one day’s activity.
+So, if you’ve made some new friends in your dorm or just want to experience something different from you’re usual semester routine (remember, self-care is essential), see if there’s anything on this site that strikes your fancy before spending too much money on one day’s activity.

 One More (Anti)Shopping Tip: Don’t Shop.
 Check Out/Rent.